SuperOfficeDocs/superoffice-docs/docs/mirroring/sql-server-schema.md

 # SQL Server schema for database mirroring

 Microsoft SQL Server physical schemas are used on both the SuperOffice CRM Online and partner ends.
-This makes the mirroring independent of various functional complexities, such as dictionaries (CRM, CS extra tables).
+This makes the mirroring independent of various functional complexities, such as dictionaries (CRM, Service extra tables).

 All tables **except** a blacklist will be [mirrored][1].
 This is (at least initially) a fixed set.
 Because the physical schema is used, we don't distinguish between *dictionary* and *normal* tables.
 There is also no distinction between tables belonging to Sales, Service, extra-tables in Service, or any partner-defined tables that might appear in the future.